K1m10N1sh1ura/CloudEggV2/README.md

-PROJECT NAME: Ultrasonic Sprint Timer named CloudEgg... the name has little to nothing to do with the project ^^
+Ultrasonic Sprint Timer named CloudEgg... the name has little to nothing to do with the project ^^

 ----------------------------------------